obrie/retrokit/manual/metakit.md

 * [Screenscraper](https://www.screenscraper.fr/)
 * [Progretto Snaps](https://www.progettosnaps.net/)

+### Aliases

+Other *titles* that are associated with the game via the parent->child datfile relationship.

+Property: `aliases`

+Systems:

+* all

+Sources:

+* Romsets

 ### Alternate Names

-Other names the game may be referred to as.
+Other *names* the game may be referred to as.
 This can be useful if an archive source is different from the latest DAT file for a system.

 Property: `alternates`